GAP-LAB-CUHK-SZ/TASTE-Rob/README.md

 ```

 ## 📣 News
+- [8/25/2025] Baidu Netdisk link of TASTE-Rob Dataset has been released now!!!
 - [6/7/2025] TASTE-Rob Dataset Download Tool has been released now!!!
 - [5/3/2025] TASTE-Rob Dataset has been released now!!!
 - [3/14/2025] TASTE-Rob has been released on Arxiv!!!